rehierl/node-tree-outliner/about-h1-h6.md

 ```

 (This fragment is a modified version of that example -
-i.e. modified to emphasize the example's relevant parts):
+i.e. modified to emphasize the example's relevant parts -
+Note that nodes A, B, C, D and E represent passive content)

 Note that HTML-4 defines `div` elements to "offer a generic mechanism for adding
 structure to documents".
 The word "structure" in this context means that `div`
 containers allow to group nodes without introducing new sections (i.e. they allow
 to group nodes without changing a document's outline at the same time).

-From the above fragment, the following observations can be made:
+As such,
+`div` containers are, by definition, passive nodes.

 **(1) Section C begins inside container Y**

 Section `C` exists because it is introduced by heading `C`, not by container `Y`.
+As a result, section `C` begins inside container `Y`, not with it.

+**(2) Container Y belongs to section A**

-As a result, container `Y` can not be associated with section `C` because that
+Consequently, container `Y` can not be associated with section `C` because that
-section does not exist at the time container `Y` is entered.
+section does not exist when container `Y` is being entered.

+**TODO** - when exited

-The very first node that could possibly be associated with section `C` is heading
+The very first node that could possibly be associated with section `C` is
-`C`.
-(Note that it has yet to be determined if associating a heading element with
+heading element `C`.
+(Note that it has yet to be determined if associating a
-the section it introduces would even make any sense ...)
+heading element with the section it introduces would even make any sense ...)

-Could container `Y` still be associated with section `C`?

-This would mean that container `Y` would gain the characteristic to introduce a
-new section because that section would begin before heading `C`.
-At the same
-time, heading `C` would loose that characteristic because it is not intended to
-introduce yet another section.
-The semantics of these elements would therefore
-depend on the context in which they are used (i.e. the semantics would have to
-change under certain conditions).

-As a result, an implementation would always have to first determine the context
-of these elements in order to select the appropriate action (i.e. begin a new
-section or not).
-To achieve this, an implementation would always have to do a
-look-ahead (i.e. if a `div` container begins, then read ahead until the first
-heading element, or until the end of the container is reached).

-In theory, that could even be impossible to implement because HTML allows to
-place any number of unessential nodes (i.e. nodes that do not affect the current
-context in any way) in between the beginning of a `div` container and the first
-heading element.

-**Conclusion: A node can not be associated with a section that still has to be
-introduced by some subsequent element.**

-Note that redefining the `div` container element to always introduce a new
-section would be ill advised, because authors would then have no means to group
-elements at block level without changing a document's outline at the same time.

-**(2) Section C ends inside container Y**
+**(3) Section C ends inside container Y**

 It should be obvious, that the intention behind wrapping up heading `C` inside
-container `Y`, is to also express that section `C` ends inside said container.
+container `Y`, is to express that section `C` ends inside container `Y` (i.e.
+no node past that container can be associated with section `C`).

+This intention is most obvious by the values of the `class` attributes assigned
+to the `div` containers (i.e. `section` and `subsection`).

-**(3) Node D belongs to section C**
+**(4) Node D belongs to section C**

 There is nothing that introduces a new section in between heading `C` and node
 `D`.
 If that were the case, node `D` would have to be associated with that new